 Over the course of his 30+ year career, he has delivered more than 2,000 program days and presentations which have helped 100,000+ people have fun and connect meaningfully with others in 11 countries around the world (translated in 4 languages.)

-He has written 5 books and leverages a massive repertoire of 800+ fun group games & activities to exceed his client’s expectations.
+Mark has written 5 books and leverages a massive repertoire of 800+ fun group games & activities to help people connect.

-He has produced 350+ video tutorials (which have attracted more than 10,000,000 views), worn-out 3 rubber chickens, formed over 5,000 circles and spent five months of his life in an aeroplane crisscrossing the globe to travel and find his groups.
+He has produced 350+ video tutorials (which have attracted more than 11 million views), worn-out 3 rubber chickens, formed over 5,000 circles and spent 5 months of his life in an aeroplane crisscrossing the globe to travel to and work with his groups.

 Okay, I was a geek.
 I had very few friends, spent most of my time in my bedroom studying and barely knew what a girl was.